 Tell a Story

 Leading lines are one of those photographic techniques that always strive to tell a story.
-Once you decide to photography a leading line you almost naturally crate a story.
+Once you decide to photography a leading line you almost naturally create a story.
 You want the viewer to see the line that you are photographing.
-You also want the viewer to be lead on a discovery as their eye’s wander down the line to get to something, even if that something is infinity.
+You also want the viewer to be led toward a discovery as their eyes wander down the line to get to something, even if that something is infinity.
 The journey too is what you are trying to convey in your photo as well.

 Rule of Thirds